PhD in Feminist Studies

 - An undergraduate major, minor or substantial coursework in women’s, feminist, GLBTQ, or gender studies

 - The Feminist Studies PhD application does not require GRE scores.
 You may include GRE scores in your application materials, but they are not a deciding factor in admissions.
 The Graduate School requires that international students and students whose first language is not English provide proof of English language proficiency via TOEFL, MELAB, or IELTS, regardless of US Citizenship status.
 For more information, please view the Graduate School’s English language requirements.
 However, English language test scores are not a deciding factor in admissions.

+Applications will be due December 2nd, 2021.
 Visit the How to Apply page for more details.

 - GWSS 8108: Genealogies of Feminist Theory